Christine Sands

 Our highly experienced lawyers are specialists in this area of law.
 They are here to listen to your wishes and to provide expert advice whilst being committed to excellent client care through a client focused, efficient and cost effective service.

-We offer all clients a free initial consultation to discuss your requirements.
+We offer all clients a free initial telephone consultation to discuss your requirements.

 Because we understand that life is busy and it’s not always easy to take time out during standard working hours, or you may not locally to one of our offices - our team also offer online appointments as well as out of hours appointments including evening and weekends.